conon2023/triple-achieve/README.md

 In the **Home Page**, there will also be an ***about*** page.
 The about page will tell abit about the app, the maker of the app and a short guide on how users mau navigate the functions of this app.

-The above guidelines will generally guide the development of the app.
+The above guidelines will guide the development of the app.
 However, designer is at liberty to adjust to suit plans and purposes.